AYDA Awards

 • Indicates critical thinking and problem-solving skills.

-• Features originality, relevance and impact on users.
+• Originality, relevance and impact on users.

 • Does your design successfully fulfil an innate human need or solve a problem?